 We found that the main ingredients required to unify these integrations are the following:

-• Finally, we need to make sure that each integration can describe the final outcome of a payment in a shared language across all integrations.
+- Finally, we need to make sure that each integration can describe the final outcome of a transaction in a shared language across all integrations.
 We call this “response mapping”.
-This lets us understand why a payment ended up with that particular outcome.
+This lets us understand why a transaction ended up with that particular outcome.
 A very common example of this is being able to identify an “insufficient funds” decline, or being able to differentiate between payment declines and system failures that can occur downstream.

 With a unified payment lifecycle, we’re able to standardize payments from different PSPs, measure performance, and build a rules engine that determines how each payment gets routed.